gatapia/py_ml_utils/readme.md

     - ml [git submodule to this lib]
   - To run a script use `python -m src.script01`
   - Or in ipython `import src.utils` to get going
+- Jupyter Notebook
+  - ml will need to live in the src directory
+  - "from ml import *"

 This will inject all the required libraries into your environment
 including: